Historypin/shiftedstorage/README.md

 # shifted-storage

 *shifted-storage* provides decentralized, private storage for community archives that want to back up each others files.
 It is a [Docker Compose] configuration for running a *private* [IPFS Cluster] using a IPFS client that is disconnected from the public IPFS network.

+* nodes talk to each other
+* nodes can come and go
+* private cluster
+* private ipfs
+* private network (tailscale)

 ## Configure Tailscale